dresende/gimlet/README.md

 #### Record

 When calling `connection.query()`, returned rows should be instances of `Record` instead of plain objects.
-Some validations occur (based on column types) and some helper methods exist.
+Records usually are extended with some base plugins (and perhaps external plugins).
+By default, a `Record` will be extended with `record-base`, `record-changes` and `record-freeze` that will give you the methods below.

 ##### save([changes[, cb]])